5 Signs Your Convenience Store Isn’t Convenient

 Your inventory isn’t selling.

-Too often, when convenience stores stock their shelves, they rely on products they’ve always sold, rather than adapting to what their customer base wants.
+When convenience stores stock their shelves, they may rely on products they’ve always sold, rather than adapting to customer trends.
 When you’re planning your inventory strategy, take a customer-centric approach.
 Think about who your customers are, what they want, and remember it’s not one-size-fits-all.
-You need to break your customers into segments and figure out what drives them to your store.
+Break your customers into segments and figure out what drives them to your store.
 For instance, your teenage customers are going to have different demands than the carpooling mom.
 Understand the spectrum of customers that frequent your store and adjust your store layout, point-of-sale displays, grab-and-go options and foodservice equipment to meet their needs.

 You haven’t changed your product offering.